tauri-apps/tauri-docs/docs/api/cli.md

 ```

 USAGE:
-    cargo-tauri build [OPTIONS] [ARGS]...
+    cargo-tauri build [OPTIONS] [--] [ARGS]...

 ARGS:
     <ARGS>...
 Command line arguments passed to the runner

 OPTIONS:
-    -b, --bundles <BUNDLES>      List of bundles to package
+    -b, --bundles <BUNDLES>...
+Space or comma separated list of bundles to package
     -c, --config <CONFIG>           JSON string or path to JSON file to merge with tauri.conf.json
     -d, --debug                     Builds with the debug flag
-    -f, --features <FEATURES>    List of cargo features to activate
+    -f, --features <FEATURES>...
+Space or comma separated list of features to activate
     -h, --help                      Print help information
     -r, --runner <RUNNER>           Binary to use to build the application, defaults to `cargo`
     -t, --target <TARGET>           Target triple to build against.
 It must be one of the values
                                     outputted by `$rustc --print target-list` or
                                     `universal-apple-darwin` for an universal macOS application.
-Note
-                                 that compiling an universal macOS application requires both
+                                    Note that compiling an universal macOS application requires both
                                     `aarch64-apple-darwin` and `x86_64-apple-darwin` targets to be
                                     installed
     -v, --verbose                   Enables verbose logging
     -V, --version                   Print version information
 ```

 This command will bundle your application, either in production mode or debug mode if you used the `--debug` flag.
 It makes use of the `build.distDir` property from your `src-tauri/tauri.conf.json` file.